 The foregoing is only a summary of the material terms of the DSTA Control Share Statute.
 Shareholders should consult their own counsel with respect to the application of the DSTA Control Share Statute to any particular circumstance.
-Some uncertainty around the general application under the 1940 Act of state control share statutes exists as a result of recent federal and state court decisions that have found that certain control share bylaws and the opting into state control share statutes violated the 1940 Act.
-The Board of Trustees has considered the DSTA Control Share Statute and the uncertainty around the general application under the 1940 Act of state control share statutes and enforcement of state control share statutes.
-The Board of Trustees intends to continue to monitor developments relating to the DSTA Control Share Statute and state control share statutes generally.
+Some uncertainty around the general application under the 1940 Act of state control share statutes exists as a result of recent federal and state court decisions which have held that control share acquisition provisions in funds' governing documents are not consistent with the 1940 Act.
+The Board of Trustees has considered the DSTA Control Share Statute and the uncertainty around the general application under the 1940 Act or state control share statutes and the enforcement of state control share statutes.
+The Board of Trustees intends to continue to monitor developments related to the DSTA Control Share Statute and state control share statutes generally.
 Additionally, in some circumstances uncertainty may also exist in how to enforce the control share restrictions contained in state control share statutes against beneficial owners who hold their shares through financial intermediaries.